-The portfolio management team seeks to construct a portfolio of issuers that have high or improving return on invested capital (ROIC), quality management, a strong competitive position and that are trading at attractive valuations.
-The Fund invests, under normal circumstances, at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities and in derivatives and other instruments that have economic characteristics similar to such securities.
-The principal type of equity securities in which the Fund invests is common stock.
-The Fund may invest in the securities of issuers of all capitalization sizes; and a substantial number of the issuers in which the Fund invests are large-capitalization issuers.
+The Fund invests, under normal circumstances, at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities of mid-capitalization companies and in derivatives and other instruments that have economic characteristics similar to such securities.
+The principal type of equity security in which the Fund invests is common stock.